wigginst/www-1/docs/source/kmeans.rst

 - D is the dimension of centroids
 - Vi refers to the ith data point(vector)
 - Cj refers to the jth centroid
-- Dij refers to the Euclidian distance between Vi and Cj
-- The structure of Ctable is like:
-    C1	S1	K1
-    C2	S2	K2
-    C3	S3	K3
-    ...
-- Si is the sum of all data points(vectors) which are assigned to Ci
-- Ki is the number of data points(vectors) which are assigned to Ci */

 ------------------
 The Main Method